Graphs and obstruction theory for algebraic curves: Introduction

 \section{Introduction}

+The appearance of graphs in the study of algebraic curves is quite common.
+In this context, usually a graph appears as the dual intersection graph of the central fiber of a suitable degenerating family of algebraic curves.
+Although any abstract finite graph can be realized as the dual intersection graph associated to a degenerating family of algebraic curves (see \cite[Appendix B]{B}), the situation becomes more interesting when one considers curves embedded in suitable ambient spaces.
+Now the graphs have to satisfy balancing conditions at the vertices, which is the combinatorial counterpart of the harmonicity, and there are subtler conditions coming from superabundancy, which correspond to the obstructions to deform the degenerate algebraic curves.

-In this paper, we consider the correspondence between tropical curves in real affine spaces and holomorphic curves in toric varieties.
-This study was initiated by G.Mikhalkin's celebrated paper \cite{M}, in which he proved the correspondence between imbedded tropical curves of any genus in $\R^{2}$, and holomorphic curves in toric surfaces specified by the combinatorial data of the tropical curves.
-Subsequently, B.Siebert and the author proved the correspondence between embedded rational tropical curves in $\R^{n}$ and rational curves in $n$-dimensional toric varieties \cite{NS}.
+The nature of the graphs associated to such degenerate algebraic curves can be encoded in so-called tropical curves.
+G.Mikhalkin started this area of study with his pioneering work \cite{M}, in which he proved the correspondence between imbedded tropical curves of any genus in $\R^{2}$, and holomorphic curves in toric surfaces specified by the combinatorial data of the tropical curves.
+Recently ideas from non-archimedean geometry are pushing this field forward (see for example \cite{BPR}).